Protesters block roads in Beirut, other parts of Lebanon

-Protesters blocked roads in Beirut and in other parts of Lebanon on Monday, pressing a wave of demonstrations that have paralyzed the country for more than two weeks.
+Protesters blocked roads in Beirut and other parts of Lebanon on Monday, pressing a wave of demonstrations against the ruling elite that have plunged the country into political turmoil at a time of acute economic crisis.

-Demonstrators have been protesting against Lebanon's ruling elite since Oct.
-17, leading to the resignation of Saad al-Hariri as prime minister last week.A number of main roads were blocked in the capital Beirut, witnesses said.
-Schools were canceled for a third week.
+The nationwide protests, which were ignited on Oct.
+17 by a government proposal to tax WhatsApp calls, led Saad al-Hariri to resign as prime minister last week.
+Formal consultations over the formation of a new cabinet have yet to begin.

-The National News Agency said protesters had blocked roads in other areas including the northern city of Tripoli and south of Beirut in the Khalde area on the main highway to the southern Lebanon.
+After Hariri quit, protests had ebbed, roadblocks were lifted and banks reopened for the first time in two weeks on Friday.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>